kevinswiber/siren/README.md

 Actions show available behaviors an entity exposes.

+###```name```

+A string that identifies the action to be performed.
+Required.

 ###```class```

 Describes the nature of an action based on the current representation.
 Possible values are implementation-dependent and should be documented.
-Must be a value of space-separated tokens.
 MUST be an array of strings.
 Optional.

 ###```method```